 - Butter Knives: Add small pieces of butter to the bowl of ingredients and hold one butter knife in each hand.
 Work both knives over the ingredients until the butter and dry ingredients are well combined.

-- Food Processor: Pulse the butter and dry ingredients in your food processor until you achieve a nice, crumbly texture.
-It won't take long, so be careful not to overwork the dough.
+- Food Processor: Pulse small pieces of butter and the dry ingredients in your food processor until you achieve a nice, crumbly texture.
+It won't take long—just a minute or two—so be careful not to overwork the dough.

 - Your Hands: Work the butter into the flour with your hands.
 Just squeeze the ingredients between your fingers to break up the butter and bring everything together.
-Use cold hands and try work quickly, so the butter doesn't melt.
+Try to keep your hands cold and dry, and work quickly, so the butter doesn't melt.

 - Cheese Grater: Grate the butter with a box grater, then mix it into the dry ingredients.
 Use cold butter, so it grates easily.
 You even can use frozen butter.